bvr/bvr.github.io/_posts/2025-01-04-project-hail-mary.md

 Similar to [The Martian][2], previous book by same author I read, I loved the problem solving approach, thinking about options and potential course of action, and methodical attempts to get through.
 This time also dealing with extra-terrestrial buddy, building means for communication and mutual trust to allow cooperation.

-I really enjoyed the book.
+I really enjoyed the book and can it recommend.
+It tries to promote real properties of space travel and could provide good idea on problems involved.

 [1]: https://www.amazon.com/Project-Hail-Mary-Andy-Weir/dp/0593135202
 [2]: https://www.amazon.com/Martian-Andy-Weir/dp/0553418025